aws-neuron/aws-neuron-sdk/FAQ.md

 See this document on how to collect logs [Neuron log collector](./docs/neuron-tools/tutorial-neuron-gatherinfo.md)

 **Q: What about RedHat or other versions of Linux?**
-TODO
+We dont officially support it yet.

 **Q: What about Windows?**

 Windows is not supported at this time.

 **Q: How can I use Kaena in a container based environment?
 Does Kaena work with ECS and EKS?**
-TODO
+ECS and EKS support is coming soon.
+Containers can be configured as shown [here](./docs/neuron-runtime/tutorial-containers.md)

 **Q: How can I take advantage of multiple TPBs and run multiple inferences in parallel?**
-ECS and EKS support is coming soon.
-Containers can be configure as shown [here](./docs/neuron-runtime/tutorial-containers.md)
+Examples of this for Tensorflow are found [here](./docs/tensorflow-neuron/tutorial-NeuronCore-Group.md) as well as for MXnet  [here](./docs/mxnet-neuron/tutorial-neuroncore-groups.md)

 <a name="troubleshooting"></a>
 ## Troubleshooting FAQs

 **Q: Performance is not what I expect it to be, what's the next step?**
-TODO
+We have Applicaiton Notes coming - check our [App Note](./docs/appnotes/README.md) repo for updates!

-**Q: do I need to worry about size of model and size of inferentia memory ? what problems can i expect to have?**
+**Q: do I need to worry about size of model and size of inferentia memory ? what problems can i expect to have?** errors like this wil be logged and can be foudn as show [here](./docs/neuron-tools/tutorial-neuron-gatherinfo.md)
-TODO

 **Q: How can I  debug / profile my inference request?**
 See [Neuron Tensorboard](./docs/neuron-tools/getting-started-tensorboard-neuron.md)